Current Dance Program Offerings

 Jessica Wunder - Instructor

 Jessica is a native of Naperville, and began her dance training at the age of 3.
 She attended summer intensives with American Ballet Theatre, The Washington School of Ballet, and Boston Ballet.
-In 2011, Jessica graduated magna cum laude from Mercyhurst University, with a B.A. degree in Dance and World Languages and Cultures.
-While at Mercyhurst, she had the opportunity to work with choreographers Randy James, Bruce Marks and Vivi Flindt, as well as dancing leading roles in productions of Cinderella, Les Slyphides, and Giselle.
+In 2011, Jessica graduated magna cum laude from Mercyhurst University, with a B.A. degree in dance, and world languages and cultures.
+While at Mercyhurst, she had the opportunity to work with choreographers Randy James, Bruce Marks and Vivi Flindt, as well as dancing leading roles in productions of Cinderella, Les Slyphides and Giselle.
 After moving to Pittsburgh in 2011, Jessica joined Bodiography Contemporary Ballet, where she had the opportunity to perform many works, in addition to teaching and choreographing.
-Jessica is grateful to join the faculty this year, and can’t wait to share her passion for dance with her students.
+Jessica is grateful to be rejoining the faculty this year, and is thrilled to be directing and co-choreographing Studio 83 Dance Academy’s Alice in Wonderland production.